shoptalk-digest Wednesday, 21 August 1996 Volume 01 : Number

 I am looking for a supplier of a putting grip.
 The name on the grip is

 "TOSKI" I think.
 The name is pretty worn.
-The grip is made of foam and is
+The grip is made of

 white and black(looks somewhat like a zebra).
 Any info would be appreciated.